drozo45/Readarr-openlib/replit.md

 3. Test book lookup: `/api/v1/book/lookup?term=lord+of+the+rings`

 ## Original Goodreads Implementation
-The original Goodreads-based metadata source is still present in the codebase at:
+The original Goodreads-based metadata source files are still present but disabled:
-- `src/NzbDrone.Core/MetadataSource/Goodreads/`
+- `src/NzbDrone.Core/MetadataSource/Goodreads/` - Goodreads API proxy
-- `src/NzbDrone.Core/MetadataSource/GoodreadsSearchProxy/`
+- `src/NzbDrone.Core/MetadataSource/GoodreadsSearchProxy/` - Goodreads search

-These files have NOT been deleted but should no longer be used since the OpenLibrary implementation provides all the same functionality.
+- `src/NzbDrone.Core/MetadataSource/BookInfo/LegacyBookInfoProxy.cs.bak` - Original wrapper (renamed to prevent DI registration)

+The `BookInfoProxy` was renamed to `LegacyBookInfoProxy.cs.bak` to exclude it from DryIoc's auto-registration, ensuring only the OpenLibrary implementation is used.

+### Why Goodreads Was Replaced
+- Goodreads API was retired/deprecated
+- OpenLibrary provides a free, open alternative with good coverage
+- OpenLibrary has no API key requirements or rate limits (just user-agent)

 ## Architecture Notes
 - The project uses a clean architecture with separation between API, Core business logic, and HTTP layers